jadecobra/python_tdd_exercises/source/exceptions/AttributeError.rst

 ----

 The `AttributeError <https://docs.python.org/3/library/exceptions.html?highlight=exceptions#AttributeError>`_ is raised when there is a reference to a name that does not exist in an object_ that does exist.
-An Attribute is a name for something that belongs to an object_, for example, a human being has attributes like height, weight, sex and color.
+An attribute is a name for something that belongs to an object_, for example, a human being has attributes like height, weight, sex and color.

 ----